kamalsairajk/Gator-X/Sprint-3.md

 Frontend Team:

-Anviksha Sharma
+1) Anviksha Sharma

-Sai Siddharth Upadhyayula
+2) Sai Siddharth Upadhyayula

-Updates:
+Frontend Updates:

 In addition to the existing features, we have added features which include: